Public Services Card

 Irish citizens born in Northern Ireland and UK citizens Current passport, or your birth certificate and current driving licence*

-Irish citizens via naturalisation or Foreign Birth Registration Current Irish passport or Certificate of Naturalisation or Foreign Birth Registration Certificate and Irish or UK driving licence or Irish learner driver permit.
+Irish citizens via naturalisation or Foreign Birth Registration Current Irish passport or Certificate of Naturalisation or Foreign Birth Registration Certificate, and Irish or UK driving licence or Irish learner driver permit, and your adoption certificate (if applicable)

 EU citizens (other than Irish and UK) Current passport or national identity card